 Philadelphia Grocery Store Slip and Fall Settlements

 Slipping and falling in a grocery store can produce surprisingly severe injuries.
 If your injuries are severe enough that you decide to sue the grocery store, you may be wondering how much you can settle your case for.
 The Philadelphia slip and fall lawyers at The Reiff Law Firm explain how much your slip and fall case might be worth and how these calculations are made.
 We will also discuss how to avoid settling your case for less than it’s worth.
+Our slip and fall injury lawyer explain what can impact a slip and fall settlement.

 How Much is a Slip and Fall in a Supermarket Worth?